Postal service on-time performance similar in rural, urban areas, report finds - NewsBreak

 The GAO found that while the USPS consulted agency stakeholders on impacts to rural service prior to making these changes, once again they did not monitor for effects on delivery performance after the changes were executed.
 USPS officials told the GAO that given no effect on rural deliveries was expected from these changes, the agency did not monitor for impacts to these communities.

-The post Postal service on-time performance similar in rural, urban areas, report finds appeared first on Minnesota Reformer .
+The post Postal service on-time performance similar in rural, urban areas, report finds appeared first on Arkansas Advocate .

 Comments / 0